nilbus/handoff/README.md

         bundle install --no-deployment              # allow gems to be modified rvm use default                             # use standard Ruby for development

-2. Deploy to a Tomcat app server:
+1. Deploy to a Tomcat app server:

+    * `cd` into the tomcat directory (download and extract Tomcat 8 from http://tomcat.apache.org)

     * (once) Make the catalina startup script executable